cataclysmbnteam/Cataclysm-BN/data/mods/rpg_system/README.md

 # RPG System

 An RPG progression mod for Cataclysm: Bright Nights that adds a LitRPG-style experience system.
+Should be able to be added to existing saves without breaking things.

 ## Features